 At around the same time, a group called “Ladies of Charity” was supporting young girls who had come through the New York Children’s Court.
 This group later became “Catholic Big Sisters.”
 Both worked independently until 1977, when “Big Brothers of America” and “Big Sisters International” joined forces and became “Big Brothers Big Sisters of America.”
 More than a century later, BBBS remains true to our founders’ vision by bringing caring mentors into the lives of children in all 50 states and in 12 countries around the world!

-We are proud to continue enriching children’s lives allowing the youth of Memphis to be all they can be - one child at a time.
+We are proud to continue enriching children’s lives allowing the youth of Memphis and the mid-south to be all they can be – one child at a time.